Programming-0101/DevJournal/Articles.md

 # Articles

 Here's my current list of articles.
+These are base off of {{site.baseurl }}.

 <ul>
   {% for page in site.pages %}